 I reached the open area of the summit in the dark.
 I think it was a little before 6:30.
 Icy snow was blowing in, but the wind was fairly light, so even in the open area, I didn’t feel overly cold.
-There was no view and visibility was at around 10 meters with clouds consuming the mountain top.
+There was no view and visibility was at around 10 meters, with clouds consuming the mountain top.
 I immediately began looking for somewhere to pitch the tent.
 I didn’t want to be too close to the summit markers, as there might be other hikers coming up early to see the sunrise, so I proceeded farther along the summit area.
 Just off the eastern side and a little below the top, was what looked like an emergency shelter.
 The ground around it wasn’t level though, so I backtracked up to a small spot about halfway between the shelter and the summit.
 There was one small flat spot with just enough room for the tent and it was a few meters above the trail.
 Perfect.
 If the weather cleared overnight, it looked like I’d wake up with top views in the early morning.

 By around 7:15, I was snug inside the tent and layered up to get warm.
 By 8 I was in the sleeping bag and set for a toasty sleep.
 A light to moderate wind had picked up and sleety snow began falling.
 The sound of it on the tent was therapeutic and I lay in the sleeping bag for a couple of hours just enjoying it all.

 I don’t normally go to sleep until much later, so I always find it difficult to nod off when I’m camping out.
 It turned into a bit of a rough night, with condensation turning into ice and dropping onto the sleeping bag whenever the wind gusted.
 It made the sleeping bag damp and cold, and I spent most of the night swiping at the ice to keep it from completely saturating the bag.
-I didn’t sleep, and eventually gave up trying and just waited for the first dawn light.
+I eventually gave up trying to sleep and just waited for the first dawn light.

-Sometime around 4ish, I did doze off and slept for an hour or so.
+Sometime around 4ish, I did doze off for an hour or so.
 I woke to the sound of crampons crunching through the snow on the track below the tent, and a short while later, some talking over at the summit area.
-It must have been people who had stayed at the cabin and come up to take in the dawn view.
-It was still dark when a couple of hikers passed by, off toward the east, crunching away through the fresh snow.
+It must have been hikers who had stayed at the cabin and come up to take in the dawn view.
+It was still dark when a couple of them passed by, off toward the east, crunching away through the fresh snow.
 I wondered why they’d hiked all that way and got out of bed early, only to leave the summit while it was almost completely still dark.

 One or two other hikers came and went before sunrise.
-I dragged myself out of the tent and into the cold around 6, curious about what sort of views, if any, there might be.
+I dragged myself out of the tent and into the cold around 6, curious as to what sort of views, if any, there might be.
 I was instantly gobsmacked.
-It was a perfect Spring morning – brilliant blue sky all around, crisp air, and the only clouds were far below, forming a beautiful blanket of white and grey all the way out to Mt Fuji, which stood resplendent against a clear blue background.
+It was a perfect Spring morning — brilliant blue sky all around, crisp air, and the only clouds were far below, forming a beautiful blanket of white and grey all the way out to Mt Fuji, which stood resplendent against a clear blue background.
 It was spectacular.
 And completely silent.
 When you have a view that grand, the silence only makes it all surreal and a bit profound.